tony-albanese/nonnas-kitchen/README.md

 > + As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community.

 ## Recipe
 The Recipes page displays a list of recipes that are shared by the other users.
-On the page, the recipes are displayed in an infinitely scrolling list simialar to the posts page except there is no search and filtering capability.
+On the page, the recipes are displayed in an infinitely scrolling list similar to the posts page except there is no search and filtering capability.
 Each recipe card shows the type, an image, a title, and a description.

 A recipe card has a similar design to a Post.
-A recipe has a diffiuculty associated with it and an ingredients list and steps for completing it.
+A recipe has a difficulty associated with it and an ingredients list and steps for completing it.
 > This is the design for the recipe as displayed on the recipes page:
 ![recipe wireframe](screenshots/recipe/recipe_wireframe.jpg)
-> This is the acutal implementation of the recipe card.
+> This is the actual implementation of the recipe card.
 ![recipe](screenshots/recipe/recipe.png)

-When the user clicks on the recipe image, they are taken to the detail page where the recipe along with the ingredients and insructions are displayed.
+When the user clicks on the recipe image, they are taken to the detail page where the recipe along with the ingredients and instructions are displayed.
 On large screens, the instructions and ingredients are side-by-side.
 On smaller screens they collapse into a single column.

 > Recipe detail design
 ![recipe detail wireframe](screenshots/recipe/recipe_detail_wireframe.jpg)